USEPA/workshops/lessons/03_analyze_gis_data.md

 - [Exercise 3.3](#exercise-33)

 ## Explore and manipulate
 One of the nice things about `SpatialXDataFrame` objects is that many of the tricks you know for working with data frames will also work.
-This allows us subset our spatial data, summarize data, etc. in an R way.
+This allows us to subset our spatial data, summarize data, etc. in a very R like way.

 Let's start working through some examples using the two Metro datasets.